vossisboss/pvdjango/README.md

 Django's `LocaleMiddleware` detects a user's browser language and forwards them to the most appropriate language version of the website.

-To enable it, insert `'django.middleware.locale.LocaleMiddleware'` into the middleware setting above `RedirectMiddleware`:
+To enable it, insert `"django.middleware.locale.LocaleMiddleware"` into the middleware setting above `RedirectMiddleware`:

 ```python